shideqiu/HarvardX-MovieLens-Capstone/README.md

 # Capstone-Project-MovieLens

-Here is the Final Project for HarvardX: PH125.9x Capstone Course for Data Science Professional Certificate
+Here is the Final Project for HarvardX: PH125.9x Capstone Course for Data Science Professional Certificate.